CTRL (Creative Technology Research Labs)

 A development programme for artists to learn skills in creative technology performance, immersive experience making, and digital creation tools.

-CTRL (Creative Technology Research Labs) is a 6-month pilot artist development programme presented by Submerge and The Lowry.
+CTRL (Creative Technology Research Labs) is a 6-month pilot artist development programme co-produced by Submerge and The Lowry.
 Creative technology is the intersection of new technology and the creative industries; examples of artistic practice include technology enhanced performance, interactive installations and immersive experiences.

 Through CTRL we want to invest in the digital and creative technology artists of the future, identifying, inspiring and building relationships with a new cohort of creatives based in Greater Manchester who are interested in developing innovative, new live experiences using creative tech.